In the guide

 Failure to comply may result in an improvement notice being issued, requiring compliance to be achieved.
 If the improvement notice is not complied with it is an offence under the Food Safety Act 1990.
 The maximum penalty is a fine and two years' imprisonment.

 If allergen information does not comply with the requirements it is an offence under the Food Information (Wales) Regulations 2014.
-The maximum penalty on conviction is a fine.
+The penalty is a fine.

 Last reviewed / updated: March 2018